CodezPoet/code_examples/symfony/README.md

 This code is a proof of concept which intended use is as a code example.

+**Please note:** It is not advised to just copy and paste code into Symfony from here.
+You may accidentally override your own services.yaml if it is configured differently for example.

 ## Screenshot Result in Browser

 ![alt text](screenshot_code_example_symfony.png)